gipplab/preprint_generator/backend/README.md

 ## Endpoints

-The Enhanced Preprint Generator Backend provides the following endpoints:
+CiteAssist Backend provides the following endpoints:

 - ``POST /database/storePreprint``: Store a preprint in the database with its related papers and BibTeX annotation.
 - ``GET /database/getRelatedPreprints``: Retrieve related preprints for a given preprint ID from the database.